Biden restarts program for migrant minors amid surge | Politics

 Jacobson blamed migrant smugglers for the surge.
 "We are trying to send both messages, and smugglers are trying to send only one message," she said.

-The Department plans to reach out to parents starting as soon as March 15, the spokesperson said.
+The department plans to reach out to parents starting as soon as March 15, the representative said.
 To date, the program has reunified almost 5,000 children with their parents.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)